yaoxiaoyuan/MystRL/readme.md

 ##### How To Test

 python game_tetris.py --mode test --min_eps -1 --model_path model/tetris/episode-54000/model_weights --render_mode gui --speed 30

+Add --device cuda if you have a GPU available.

 ##### How To Train